CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
 const walletId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The wallet ID.
-const txHash = "dd7e1cecf6bbde1844ee1815b780711a1e306a718bcd23cd64401b48ef88eb83"; // String | Transaction hash of the UTXO.
-const opts = {
-  'tokenId': "ETH_USDT", // String | The token ID.
+const tokenId = "ETH_USDT"; // String | The token ID, which is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List organization enabled tokens](/v2/api-references/wallets/list-organization-enabled-tokens). const opts = {
-  'addressStr': "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // String | The wallet address.
+  'address': "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045" // String | The wallet address.
 };
-apiInstance.getSpendableList(walletId, txHash, opts).then((data) => {
+apiInstance.getSpendableList(walletId, tokenId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);